 A PHA is permitted to close the waiting list if it has an adequate pool of families to use its available HCV assistance.
-Alternatively, the PHA may elect to continue to accept applications only from certain categories of families that meet particular preferences or funding criteria.

-The PHA will close the waiting list when the estimated waiting period for housing assistance for applicants on the list reaches 2460 months for the most current applicants.
-Where the PHA has particular preferences or funding criteria that require a specific category of family, the PHA may elect to continue to accept applications from these applicants while closing the waiting list to others.
+The PHA will close the waiting list when the estimated waiting period for housing assistance for applicants on the list reaches 24 months for the most current applicants.